 Arizona in the time of COVID-19 – Housing Security

 The COVID-19 pandemic and the resulting loss of income has put a real strain on the ability for many households in Arizona to make their rent or mortgage payments.
 Together with the inability to afford food and other usual household expenses, housing insecurity continues to threaten the well-being of far too many Arizonans.
-According to analysis of the Household Pulse Survey from the U.S. Census Bureau, approximately 180,000 Arizona households (1 in 6 who rent) are behind on payments, and over 40% households do not have “high confidence” in making their next rent or mortgage payment.
+According to analysis of the Household Pulse Survey from the U.S. Census Bureau, approximately 159,000 Arizona households (1 in 7 who rent) are behind on payments, and over 37% of households (over 1.2 million Arizonans) do not have “high confidence” in making their next rent or mortgage payment.

-Long a problem in Arizona before the pandemic, many households now find themselves on the brink of eviction and homelessness Approximately 96,000 renter households in Arizona report that it is “very” or “extremely” likely that they will face eviction in the next two months.
+Long a problem in Arizona before the pandemic, many households now find themselves on the brink of eviction and homelessness.
+Approximately 83,000 renter households in Arizona report that it is “very” or “extremely” likely that they will face eviction in the next two months.
 Survey responses further demonstrate that housing insecurity is especially challenging for households of color, households with children, and households with lower incomes.

 Housing stability and race

-According to recent estimates, Black households in Arizona are far less likely to be caught up on rent payments, a rate nearly twice that of their White peers.
+According to recent estimates, Black households in Arizona are far less likely to be caught up on rent payments, a rate over twice that of their White peers.
 Regarding future rent or mortgage payments, adults reporting from households of color are far less likely to have high confidence in making the next payment.
-More than half of Latinx and households of other or multiple races (including American Indian) are reported do not have high confidence in making their next rent or mortgage payment.
+More than half of Latinx households, Black households, and households of other or multiple races (including American Indian) are reported to not have high confidence in making their next rent or mortgage payment.
+By contrast, only 28% of White renter households lack this confidence.

 Presence of children